datianshi/uaa-application-example/README.md

 3. [UAAC](https://docs.cloudfoundry.org/adminguide/uaa-user-management.html)

-## Application Component
+## Application Components

 ### [Resource Server](resource-server)

-> Resource server is an application that guards certain resources through checking token validity agains UAA
+> Resource server is an application.
+It guards certain resources through checking token validity against UAA

 >The resource in this example is simply a hash map with both get and put exposing through resource server.